400x400

-Resize any image to exactly 400x400 pixels in your browser.
+Resize any image to exactly 400x400 pixels.
 The recommended profile picture upload size for X, LinkedIn and most other social platforms.

 W